evantahler/lbe-internship.com/pages/past_projects.md

 # Past Projects & Example Clients

-This is the first year for **The ETC Internship for Location-Based Creative Good**, so there are no past projects yet.
+This is the first year for **The ETC Creative Good Fund**, so there are no past projects yet.
 Stay tuned!

 ## Example Clients